nasa-gibs/worldview/config/default/common/config/metadata/stories/atmospheric_rivers/step002.md

 On Feb.
-24, 2023, the atmospheric river brought rain, shown in shades of green to yellow, to coastal and the Central Valley regions.
-When the water vapor moved up and over the Sierra Nevada mountain ranges, it rapidly cooled to form snow, shown in shades of blue to purple.
+24, 2023, an atmospheric river brought rain, shown in shades of green to yellow, to the coastal and the Central Valley regions.
+When the water vapor moved up and over the Sierra Nevada mountain range, it rapidly cooled to form snow, shown in shades of blue to purple.